-Later in the afternoon, we arrived back at our hotel for check in and some much-needed rest, with neither students of staff receiving much sleep on the night before the trip!
+Later in the afternoon we arrived back at our hotel for check in and some much-needed rest, with neither students or staff receiving much sleep the night before the trip.
 After dinner, we experienced Miss Algar’s ‘World Famous Quiz’.
-The quiz featured six rounds of questions on a variety of topics – from German history to questions about Miss Algar’s dog, Hugo!
-Congratulations to team Moorish Moores who won the quiz…
+The quiz featured six rounds of questions on a variety of topics – from German history to questions about Miss Algar’s dog, Hugo.
+Congratulations to team Moorish Moores who won the quiz!

 In the afternoon, we travelled to the Memorial and Museum for the Sachsenhausen Concentration Camp.
 We spent just under 2 hours at the Nazi concentration camp, looking around the memorials and the remains of the camp used by political and other prisoners.
 This was a difficult visit for all, but an important one.

-In the evening, we enjoyed Spaghetti at the hotel before heading back out to Berlin to see the city by night.
+In the evening, we enjoyed spaghetti at the hotel before heading back out to see the city by night.
 After a team effort to navigate the U-Bahn and S-Bahn systems (Berlin’s tube network), we were able to spend time at Brandenburg Gate and the Alexanderplatz shopping centre, before returning back to the hotel for some card games and then heading to bed.

 It was a fair bit colder in Berlin on Thursday but still dry, unlike the UK.